lndecastro/Entrepreneuring_AI_Based_Startups/tempBook1/intro.md

 4. **Business Strategy**: Model generation, scenario planning, risk assessment
 5. **Communication**: Pitch development, content creation, presentation optimization

-## Entrepreneurial Behavior Characteristics in the AI Era

-# Ten Entrepreneurial Competencies: Traditional vs AI-Enhanced
+## Ten Entrepreneurial Competencies: Traditional vs AI-Enhanced

 The traditional **Ten Entrepreneurial Competencies** describe the mindset and behaviors that have guided entrepreneurs for decades.
 However, with the rise of AI, these competencies are being reshaped.
 Entrepreneurs today not only rely on the competencies, but also on their ability to leverage AI tools for opportunity detection, decision-making, efficiency, and collaboration.
 The table below presents a side-by-side view of the **traditional competencies** and their **AI-enhanced counterparts**, highlighting how entrepreneurial skills evolve in an AI-driven economy.